openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 It provides features to control and view the current state of echo devices:

+- use echo device as text to speech from a rule
 - volume
 - pause/continue/next track/previous track
 - connect/disconnect bluetooth devices